isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Bras Basah As A Place For Books And Knowledge.md

 [![Alt text for image on Isomer site](/images/sample-bb-storymap-schools-2.jpg)](https://uploads.knightlab.com/storymapjs/04f5c05311b7e48aadefd0cdd269c308/bras-basah-schools/index.html){:target="_blank"}

-Besides the story map above, memories of the former students of these schools also provide a powerful insight into how life was like in Bras Basah.
-Below are memories shared by heritage bloggers such as Jerome Lim on their days as a student there.
+Besides the story map above, memories of the former faculty and students of these schools also provide a powerful insight into how life was like in Bras Basah.
+Below are some memories gathered from our collections.

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#353839">Click to read how Jerome Lim describes his days transversing the various entertainment places in Bras Basah as a student.</span></summary>